spack/spack-tutorial/tutorial_binary_cache.rst

 the source code to build your packages.
 This works fine on most clusters, but what do you do if the cluster in question doesn't have access to the outside internet?
 This could happen for a variety of reasons.
-Maybe you're building on a compute node that isn't connected to the greater internet, or maybe even the whole cluster has been isolated from the internet.
+Maybe you're building on a compute node that can't connect to the internet, or maybe the whole cluster has been isolated from the internet.

-Spack has an easy answer to this -- setting up a source mirror.
-When you use a source mirror, spack checks the mirror for the source code before going to the outside internet.
+Spack has a solution for this -- setting up a source mirror.
+When you use a source mirror, spack checks the mirror for the source code before trying to download it from a remote location.

 Building a source mirror is easy.
 Let's start with the same simple environment.
 First, let's build our software on a computer with